cubiclesoft/php-misc/docs/php_minifier.md

 * require_namespace - A boolean that indicates whether or not the code must have a namespace and to fail if it doesn't have one (Default is false).
 * remove_comments - A boolean that indicates whether or not to remove comments from the code (Default is true).
+* remove_declare - A boolean that indicates whether or not to remove declare statements from the start of the code (Default is false).
 * convert_whitespace - A boolean that indicates whether or not to convert whitespace to tabs (Default is true).
 * check_dir_functions - A boolean that indicates whether or not to check the code for PHP directory scanning functions and return warnings (Default is false).
+Used by CubicleSoft PHP Decomposer.
+* replace_class_alias - A string containing a prefix to use to replace `class_alias` with `PREFIX___class_alias` or a boolean of false (Default is false).
 Used by CubicleSoft PHP Decomposer.
 * wrap_includes - A boolean that indicates whether or not to wrap includes (`require_once`, `require`, `include_once`, `include`) with a `file_exists` check (Default is false).
 Used by CubicleSoft PHP Decomposer.
 * return_tokens - A boolean that indicates whether to return the final data as tokens or a string (Default is false).